jennifermulroy/Visiting-NYC/README.md

-# Tina's Visit to NYC

-Tina, I put together a list of recommendations for your day trip in the city, let me know if you have any questions or want additional ideas!
+I put together a list of recommendations for your day trip in the city, let me know if you have any questions or want additional ideas!

 **Brunch recommendations**